 The biggest issue here is that most of your audience is actually coming through the mobile version of your site.

-Curious on how fast your site loads?
+Curious about how fast your site loads?

 How to Test Site Speed in WordPress